 App tokens: When an app requests token through WAM, Azure AD issues a refresh token and an access token.
 However, WAM only returns the access token to the app and secures the refresh token in its cache by encrypting it with the user’s data protection application programming interface (DPAPI) key.
 WAM securely uses the refresh token by signing requests with the session key to issue further access tokens.
 The DPAPI key is secured by an Azure AD based symmetric key in Azure AD itself.
 When the device needs to decrypt the user profile with the DPAPI key, Azure AD provides the DPAPI key encrypted by the session key, which CloudAP plugin requests TPM to decrypt.
 This functionality ensures consistency in securing refresh tokens and avoids applications implementing their own protection mechanisms.

-Browser cookies: In Windows 10, Azure AD supports browser SSO in Internet Explorer and Microsoft Edge natively or in Google Chrome via the Windows 10 accounts extension.
+Browser cookies: In Windows 10 or newer, Azure AD supports browser SSO in Internet Explorer and Microsoft Edge natively, in Google Chrome via the Windows 10 accounts extension and in Mozilla Firefox v91+ via a browser setting.
 The security is built not only to protect the cookies but also the endpoints to which the cookies are sent.
 Browser cookies are protected the same way a PRT is, by utilizing the session key to sign and protect the cookies.